Perfect Diet - Perfect Nutrition

 ² Reginster JY, Meunier PJ.
 Strontium ranelate phase 2 dose-ranging studies: PREVOS and STRATOS studies.
 Osteoporosis Int 2003; 14(Suppl 3):S56-S65.

-Phosphorus and calcium are the components of hydroxyapatite which is the primary salt that makes bone matrix hard and must be included in the diet.
-A proper balance of magnesium, calcium and phosphorus should be maintained at all times to achieve bone health.
-Phosphorus is best obtained from animal products and is also found in good quantities in nuts, seed, grains and legumes.
-Vegetables and fruit are generally a lower source for phosphorus but a deficiency is rare.
+Phosphorus and calcium are the components of hydroxyapatite, the primary salt that makes bone matrix hard and must be included in the diet.
+A proper balance of magnesium, calcium, and phosphorus should be maintained at all times to achieve bone health.
+Phosphorus is best obtained from animal products and is also found in good quantities in nuts, seeds, grains, and legumes.
+Vegetables and fruit are generally a lower source for phosphorus, but a deficiency is rare.
 Folic acid, boron, zinc and fluoride are also very important for good bone health.
 "And a recent study of Chinese men and women, who rarely if ever consume milk or dairy products yet have very little osteoporosis, suggests that drinking tea is a good way to maintain bone health.
 (14) Why?
 Among other things, tea is a good natural source of fluoride and flavonoids, which both improve bone density."

-Boron supplementation can reduce loss of calcium 40%, magnesium 33% and phosphorus in the urine.
+Boron supplementation can reduce loss of calcium by 40%, magnesium by 33%, and phosphorus in the urine.
 Boron builds stronger bones and improves hormone levels.
-Recommended level of supplemental boron is 6 mg to 18 mg per day.
+Recommended level of supplemental boron is 6 to 18 mg per day.

-Folic acid along with vitamin B6 and B12 reduce the body concentrations of homocysteine, an intermediate in the conversion of the amino acid methionine to cysteine.
+Folic acid, along with vitamin B6 and B12, reduces the body concentrations of homocysteine, an intermediate in the conversion of the amino acid methionine to cysteine.
 Homocysteine has been associated with atherosclerosis (artery disease) and osteoporosis.
 Homocysteine most likely promotes atherosclerosis by directly damaging the artery and reducing the integrity of the vessel wall.
 In osteoporosis, elevated homocysteine levels lead to a defective bone matrix by interfering with the formation of proper collagen, the main protein in bone.

 Caution:

 Do not supplement the diet with methionine amino acid.
-The metabolism of methionine produces homocysteine which is a sulfur-containing amino acid.
+The metabolism of methionine produces homocysteine, a sulfur-containing amino acid.
 It exists at a critical biochemical juncture between methionine metabolism and the biosynthesis of the amino acids cysteine and taurine.
-Homocysteine is used to build and repair tissues, but an excess of homocysteine has been shown to be a major factor in hardening and obstruction of the arteries causing full-blown heart disease.
+Homocysteine is used to build and repair tissues, but an excess of homocysteine has been shown to be a major factor in hardening and obstruction of the arteries, causing full-blown heart disease.

 Carbohydrates cause Alzheimer's disease in mice studies.